quotidian-ennui/ubuntu-dpm/README.md

 ./bootstrap.sh baseline
 # Now you will need to know your ghcli token info
 just init
+# If you are one to use the github cli
+# just ghcli
 # Install all the tools
 just tools
 # choose your sdk poison